abhishank11/PremierLeagueAnalysis/README.md

 A Tableau Dashboard was also finally created to visualize the Key performance indicators of the Individual, Contributional, Compartive and few aspects of the Predictive Analysis.

-webscraper1.ipynb: The main jupyter lab file that consists the code of the overall analysis
+webscraper1.ipynb: The main jupyter lab file that consists the code of the overall analysis cleaner.ipynb: the supplement jupyterlab file that was used to clean the final_df.csv data file

-final_df.csv: The main csv file that was exported after all the player datas were scraped from fbref.com and merged together 1-6.csv: csv files that contains players information
+final_df.csv: The main csv file that was exported after all the player datas were scraped from fbref.com and merged together 1-6.csv: csv files that contains players information cleaned_final.csv: Cleaned csv file with no null values, Goal+Assist column, Start Percentage

 1.csv: Man United
 2.csv: Liverpool